natalieagus/50002/docs/Hardware/b_digitalabstraction.md

 The most naive way to use voltage to encode information is to use ‘low’ voltage to encode valid ‘0’ and ‘high’ voltage to encode valid ‘1’, and define the low and high threshold for each valid ‘0’ and ‘1’.

 Anything that is between the low and high threshold value is called the <span class="orange-bold">invalid zone</span> because it does not unambiguously represent a binary value.
-This is shown in the figure below:
+The figure below illustrates a range of low and high voltages accepted by a digital device/system.
+Out of these voltage values, we can define specific voltage ranges and <span class="orange-bold">map</span> them to logic levels.

 <img src="https://dropbox.com/s/6uo61vk9yze1aot/Volt.png?raw=1"  class="center_seventy"    >